OSGeo/gsoc/proposal_template.md

   - Note that by the start of the official coding period, students should be ready to start coding right away.
-Activities such as: initial research, set up working environment, choose tools to be used in the project, set up repository, etc must be carried out during [ bonding period](https://wiki.osgeo.org/wiki/Google_Summer_of_Code_Recommendations_for_Students#Bonding_period).
+Activities such as: initial research, set up working environment, choose tools to be used in the project, set up repository, familiarize with the code base and with the mentors, etc. must be carried out during [ bonding period](https://wiki.osgeo.org/wiki/Google_Summer_of_Code_Recommendations_for_Students#Bonding_period).
     In your timeline, please add also activities that you will be carry